tbielawa/Taboot/docs/rst/tasks/nagios.rst

    authentication to a pure Func backend.
 Significant changes include:

    * Previously this task specified the ``nagios_url`` key as a URL, it should now be given as the hostname of the Nagios server.
-This To facilitate transitions we automatically correct URLs into hostnames.
+To facilitate transitions we automatically correct URLs into hostnames.
 In the future the name of this key may change.

    * Previously the ``service`` key was defined as a scalar, like "HTTP"